Angelito: Batang Ama: Plot

-Rolan however, still continues his vendetta for Angelito by an attempt to harm and murder Tere while drunk.
+Rolan however, still continues his vendetta for Angelito by an attempt to harm and murder Tere.
 This ends in failure when a heavily intoxicated Rolan inadvertently sets ablaze a warehouse Tere was hiding in after stumbling on furniture.
 Fortunately, Spongky manages to rescue Tere from the burning structure.
 After Rolan tries to harm Angelito and Junjun as he gets home, he is arrested and charged with arson and then imprisoned.

 Later on, Cecil, a relative of the Dimaanos who works and lives in the United States, visits the family and meet up Angelito and his son.
 Rosalie's parents agreed that Cecil adopt the child.
 What Angelito did was to bring the child to Manila and initially, Rosalie was supposed to be with them but she chose to stay with her family and focus on finishing basic education instead, especially when her father Delfin suffers a near-fatal heat attack.
 As time went on, she tried to find Angelito and Junjun but failed because Pinang hindered her.
 After Rosalie finishes her basic education, she and her family move to Manila for college.

 In Manila, after nearly losing Junjun to homeless people, Angelito finds safety with two new friends, one of them being Mervin (Jason Francisco).
 Through these two friends, Angelito manages to get a job as a carpenter at an under-construction building and befriends his employer, a foreman.
 While at work, the foreman also helps take care of and nurse Junjun.

 The circumstances would be difficult for Angelito since he would be raising Junjun alone.
 Angelito never stopped looking for Rosalie since he still loved her.
 Despite the difficulties, Angelito was able to fulfill his responsibilities as a father with the help of Jenny Ambrosio (Kaye Abad), who was also a single parent with a daughter named Maymay, whom Junjun became a playmate of and best friend.
 Due to Jenny's care, Junjun also regarded her as a second mother-figure.
 Angelito and Junjun rented a house while Jenny and Maymay lived in a separate house.
 Pinang moves to Manila and reunites with Angelito.

 After five years, Rosalie and Angelito reunite.
 However this time, Rosalie, now an education graduate and successful flight attendant while also being a Licensure Examination for Teachers topnotcher, acted indifferently towards Angelito due to her new boyfriend, womanizing airline pilot Andrew Posadas (Tom Rodriguez).
-During the wedding anniversary of the Dimaano couple, Andrew reunites the family with a newly-released Rolan.
+During the wedding anniversary of the Dimaano couple, Andrew reunites the family with a newly released Rolan.
 After a tearful reunion, Andrew and his mother Helen help Rolan find a job wherein the latter manages to get an entry job in a mall warehouse from which he was later fired after being unjustly accused of theft (later revealed to be Spongky's doing).
-Tere moves to Manila to begin college and starts a friendship with a class/schoolmate named Migoy (Sam Concepcion), the musically-obsessive son of a wealthy lawyer and a businesswoman.
+Tere moves to Manila to begin college and starts a friendship with a class/schoolmate named Migoy (Sam Concepcion), the musically obsessive son of a wealthy lawyer and a businesswoman.